wp-graphql/wp-graphql-woocommerce/docs/using-order-data.md

 }
 ```

 Replace `'YOUR_GRAPHQL_ENDPOINT'` with your GraphQL endpoint and `'Bearer YOUR_WORDPRESS_APPLICATION_PASSWORD'` with your WordPress Application Password.

 For more information on WordPress Application Passwords, refer to the [official WordPress Application Password documentation](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/application-passwords/).

-In the next section, we will build upon this code to create the account pages for an authenticated user.
+## Conclusion

+Well done!
+You've successfully navigated through the process of using order data in a WooGraphQL context.
+We've explored how to build a basic order status page in React.js, which takes an email address and returns a list of all the orders associated with that email.
+We've also discussed the recommended method of retrieving and utilizing order data, which involves using a serverless function like a Next API route.

+Remember, while the method we initially demonstrated works, it's not the most secure or efficient way to handle order data.
+We recommend using a serverless function with admin access, provided by a WordPress Application Password, to query for the orders.
+This method is more secure and efficient, and it allows for greater flexibility and control over the data.

+As you continue to build your headless WooCommerce application, keep these principles in mind.
+Understanding how to effectively and securely handle order data is crucial for providing a smooth and secure user experience.

+In the next sections, we will delve deeper into the capabilities of WooGraphQL, exploring topics like customer data and mutations, subscription data and mutations, and more.
+Stay tuned!